 Users simply download the standalone Zelle app or their bank’s branded app.
 Either way, they can start sending and receiving money instantly.
 Because Zelle is directly connected to the user’s bank account, settlements clear within minutes — instead of the one to two business days required for PayPal transfers.

 Admittedly, PayPal has recently started offering instant withdrawals.
 However, there is a 1 percent fee per transfer, up to $10.2 Zelle, by contrast, is 100 percent free for all domestic transfers among participating banks.3

 Venmo is PayPal’s answer to … well … PayPal.
-Or rather, it’s a reaction to all the recent competition that PayPal’s success has attracted over the years.
+Or rather, it’s a reaction to all the rival P2P payment networks that PayPal’s success has attracted over the years.

 How does Venmo stack up to the competition?

 At first glance, it doesn’t seem very impressive:

 However, Venmo isn’t strictly a P2P payment option.
 PayPal is trying to brand this service as a new type of social network:

 Combining personal finances with social media may seem like an odd fit.
 Yet, the service is already so popular that people have started to use “Venmo” as a verb (the way we already do when “PayPaling someone” or “Googling something”).